-This program contributes to the outcome by aligning all TSRA activities to the Torres Strait Development Plan and supporting Torres Strait Islander and Aboriginal people living in the Torres Strait Region to maintain their culture, including Ailan Kastom, and participate equally in economic and social life.
-The program delivers support to the Torres Strait Region community through activities including program and project delivery, cultural facilitation and grants.

-Year Performance measures Expected performance results Current Year 2024-25 The Development Plan 2023-28 delivers on the Board's aspirations for the region The Development Plan is embedded in the TSRA's Corporate Plan 2024-25 and Portfolio Budget Statement 2025-26 Achieved.
+This program contrib Plan and supporting maintain their culture program delivers sup es Strait Regional Development butes to the outcome by aligning all TSRA ac Torres Strait Islander and Aboriginal people e, including Ailan Kastom , and participate eq oport to the Torres Strait Region community ural facilitation and grants. living in the Torres Strait Region to ually in economic and social life.
+The Year Performance measures Expected performance results Current Year 2024-25 The Development Plan 2023-28 delivers on the Board's aspirations for the region The Development Plan is embedded in the TSRA's Corporate Plan 2024-25 and Portfolio Budget Statement 2025-26 Achieved.
 The publication of the PBS completes this measure Implementation of the Development Plan 2023-2028 is reported to the TSRA Board at each Board meeting and is reviewed annually On track.
-Development Plan progress is embedded in TSRA's Quarterly nonfinancial performance reporting to the TSRA Board.
-Year Performance measures (a) Planned performance results Budget Year 2025-26 The Development Plan 2023-28 delivers on the Board's aspirations for the region Implementation of the Development Plan 2023-28 is reported to the TSRA Board at each Board meeting and is reviewed annually Forward Estimates 2026-29 As per 2025-26 As per 2025-26 Material changes to Program 1.1 resulting from 2025-26 Budget I t Measures: Nil
+Development Plan progress is embedded in TSRA's Quarterly non- financial performance reporting to the TSRA Board.
+Year Performance measures (a) Planned performance results Budget Year 2025-26 The Development Plan 2023-28 delivers on the Board's aspirations for the region Implementation of the Development Plan 2023-28 is reported to the TSRA Board at each Board meeting and is reviewed annually Forward Estimates 2026-29 As per 2025-26 As per 2025-26

-(a) The Torres Strait Development Plan 2023-28 is due for review in 2028, which may impact the name of this performance measure for 2028-29, but not the intent.
+Material changes to Program 1.1 resulting from 2025-26 Budget Measures: Nil (a) The Torres Strait Development Plan 2023-28 is due for review in 2028, which may impact the name of this performance measure for 2028-29, but not the intent.